STELLA-LYE/tp/docs/UserGuide.md

   ![result for 'filter TU'](images/filterFeature.png)

-### <span id='feature-mark'> Marking students attendance by group week number: `filter` <span>
+### <span id='feature-mark'> Marking students attendance by group week number: `mark` <span>

-Marks the student's attendance according to the group name and week number, the attendance should be either .
+Marks the student's attendance according to the group name and week number, allowing you to easily keep track of students' attendance details.

-Format: `mark INDEX g/Group_Name w/Week a/ATTENDANCE`
+Format: `mark INDEX g/GROUP_NAME w/WEEK a/ATTENDANCE`

 > ⚠️️ **Constraint:**
 > * `GROUP_NAME` must be in the correct format of `TUT/REC/LAB` + `2-digit number`, the group should exsist in the student